The biggest mistake any business owner can make when it comes to customer service is to assume that they understand what the customer wants.

 Be available to your customers

-You probably already know that having a customer service hotline that operates 9–5 on weekdays won’t cut it anymore.
-But what you may not know is that customers expect you to be available on more platforms than ever before
+Customer service hotline that operates 9–5 on weekdays won’t cut it anymore.
+But what you may not know is that customers expect you to be available on more platforms than ever before.